nblilili/Learn-vuepress/docs/en/04_audio_live/05_adv_func/01_audio_management/C++.md

 :::

-## Audio device management
+## Audio Device Management

-Audio device management mainly uses the methods in the JCMediaDevice class, including obtaining audio input, the list of output devices, and turn on/off audio device.
+Audio device management mainly uses the methods in the JCMediaDevice class, including obtaining audio input, a list of output devices, and turning on/off audio devices.

 ### Audio device management